tmathis720/kryst/README.md

 - **Real (default)**: Builds without extra features keep all public APIs monomorphic on `f64`.
 - **Complex (`--features complex`)**: Internals promote Kryst's scalar alias `S` to `num_complex::Complex64` while the Matrix Market tooling converts boundary data to and from complex storage.

+### Cargo feature summary

+- `mpi` — enable distributed-memory execution via the `mpi` crate.
+Optional and independent from Rayon.
+- `rayon` — turn on shared-memory parallel kernels.
+Combine with `-ksp_threads` to size the worker pool.
+- `complex` — lift internal kernels to `Complex64` while keeping the public API monomorphic on `f64` inputs.
+- `logging` — route internal tracing to the `log` facade for integration with env_logger or similar backends.

 ### Latency-aware solver knobs

 The Krylov drivers expose command-line options to balance global reductions